-- 57. In the current year the Pendle Leisure Trust will receive a management fee from the Council of £1.315m.
-As part of the normal budget development process, the Trust was asked to identify savings options so as to deliver a net reduction in grant funding for 2019/20 of at least £200k. - 58.
-From a Trust perspective, they already face a projected deficit on their budget in 2019/20 of £201k.
-Combining the impact of inflation with offsetting the budget deficit and delivering a saving of £200k, to enable the Council to reduce its management fee, the Trust needs to identify gross total savings of £308k. - 59.
-A report setting out the Trust's initial proposals for savings was considered by the Policy and Resources Committee in October 2018 where it was resolved:- - (1) That the initial proposals form the Pendle Leisure Trust, as provided at Appendix A to the report be noted and these be considered in the development of the Management Team's proposed budget for 2019/20; - (2) That the Chief Executive be granted delegated authority to explore alternative options for the continued operation of the ACE Centre - Further updates on the savings proposals from the Pendle Leisure Trust have been provided to Councillors at meetings of the Policy and Resources Committee in December 2018 and February 2019.
+58. In the current year the Pendle Leisure Trust will receive a management fee from the Council of £1.315m.
+As part of the normal budget development process, the Trust was asked to identify savings options so as to deliver a net reduction in grant funding for 2019/20 of at least £200k.

-- 61. In acknowledging the resolution of the Policy and Resources Committee in October 2018 to grant the Chief Executive delegated authority to explore alternative options for the continued operation of the ACE Centre, the Trust has brought forward additional options in relation to this facility. - 62.
-Taking these additional options into consideration, the revised list of savings proposals developed by the Trust is presented at Appendix E(ii).
+- 59. From a Trust perspective, they already face a projected deficit on their budget in 2019/20 of £201k.
+Combining the impact of inflation with offsetting the budget deficit and delivering a saving of £200k, to enable the Council to reduce its management fee, the Trust needs to identify gross total savings of £308k. - 60.
+A report setting out the Trust's initial proposals for savings was considered by the Policy and Resources Committee in October 2018 where it was resolved:- - (1) That the initial proposals form the Pendle Leisure Trust, as provided at Appendix A to the report be noted and these be considered in the development of the Management Team's proposed budget for 2019/20; - (2) That the Chief Executive be granted delegated authority to explore alternative options for the continued operation of the ACE Centre - 61.
+A further update on the savings proposals from the Pendle Leisure Trust was provided to Councillors at the meeting of the Policy and Resources Committee on 18th December 2018. - 62.
+Since then, further discussions have taken place with the Trust to refine their savings proposals.
+In particular, acknowledging the resolution of the Policy and Resources Committee in October 2018 to grant the Chief Executive delegated authority to explore alternative options for the continued operation of the ACE Centre, the Trust has brought forward additional options in relation to this facility. - 63.
+Taking these additional options into consideration, the revised list of savings proposals developed by the Trust is presented at Appendix F(ii).
 Councillors will appreciate that the proposals are not mutually exclusive and, as a consequence, Management Team has proposed the savings as set out in the Appendix.
 If these proposals as now submitted by the Trust and which form part of the Management Team's budget submission are agreed, the management fee payable by the Council to the Trust in 2019/20 will reduce by £107k from £1.315m to £1.208m.